-It takes generous medical personnel like Dr. Ridge and Dr. Kavanaugh and their entire welcoming teams, who invited us to their facilities and provided DJ’s dental and eye exams at no cost, simply because they, too, wanted to serve.
+It takes generous medical personnel like the ones who invited us to their facilities and provided DJ’s dental and eye exams at no cost, simply because they, too, wanted to serve.
 Who donated not only their time, but their hearts, their smiles and their beautiful personalities, so that DJ’s first tooth and eye exams EVER were fun, positive, amazing experiences.

-It takes local businesses, like our town’s Martial Arts Academy, who offered once-in-a-lifetime opportunities for superheroes who have rarely to ever left their orphanages to participate in tae kwon do lessons and sparring classes and the BEAUTY of martial arts … for free.
+It takes local businesses, like our town’s martial arts center, who offered once-in-a-lifetime opportunities for superheroes who have rarely to ever left their orphanages to participate in tae kwon do lessons and sparring classes and the BEAUTY of martial arts … for free.

 It takes passionate and generous people, like the owners of Sage Harvest jerky, who started local businesses JUST so they could GIVE more to the orphan cause … and who use their business to tell the orphan story.
 And in the process, told DJ’s for us.